 Students choosing to interrupt their studies for academic, financial or personal reasons may apply for a leave of absence.
-Students must obtain approval before leaving Mount Marty University and not attend another institution while on a leave of absence.
+Students must submit the Leave of Absence - Request form and obtain approval from the Vice President of Student Success.
+Students should not attend another institution while on a leave of absence.
 Students granted a leave after 60% of the term will receive grades of WP (withdraw passing) or WF (withdraw failing).

-The leave may be granted for no more than one semester while enrolled, or as approved by the appropriate Dean.
+The leave may be granted for no more than one semester and may only be used once while enrolled.